 However, we do not support the requirement for graphic health warnings.
 Given the potentially significant role for e-cigarettes in reducing harm to smokers' health, requiring graphic health warnings for e-cigarettes poses the significant risk of creating confusing messages to users and potential users.
 Not smoking at all is likely to be the best option for users' health, but using e-cigarettes is strongly preferable to smoking.
 Graphic warnings can powerfully communicate a simple message, such as the unequivocally negative health effects of tobacco smoking.
-Such messaging is not appropriate for e-cigarettes which may play a lifesaving role for some smokers.
-The health risks associated with e-cigarettes are still unknown.
+Such messaging is not appropriate for e-cigarettes are still unknown.
 Associating health conditions with e-cigarettes before such links have actually been established is misleading and may undermine the credibility of public health messaging around smoked tobacco products.